gasharper/gasharper/README.md

 # About me

-- Chinese :ZJU研究生在读，从事光学检测、软件工程、深度学习研究。

-- English : Graduate student at Zhejiang University, engaged in Optical Inspection, Software Engineering and Theoretical Deep Learning research.
+- Graduate student at Zhejiang University, engaged in Industrial vision using Deep Learning.

 **🌈 Languages and Tools:**